''Everything Under The Sun'' an interview with legendary record producer Sam Phillips

 say in the early days it fell flat for whatever reason.
 I knew I had to hold on a while.
 You must have the attitude that, look, I want to give myself as completely as I can into something that I truly believe in''.

-you can give yourself better than you can give yourself better than an attitude if I believe in something, even in this day of plenty so to speak, follow that dream.
+is nothing that you can give yourself better than you can give yourself better than an attitude if I believe in something, even in this day of plenty so to speak, follow that dream.
 I'm gonna tell you something – it can become a reality.
-And if it's something that you've
+And if it's

 © - 706 UNION AVENUE SESSIONS - ©